-An institution need only apply for institutional eligibility if a researcher from their institution is applying for a funding opportunity as an applicant.
-Institutions that may become eligible to administer SSHRC grants and awards include Canadian universities, colleges and some not-for-profit organizations.
+An institution need apply for institutional eligibility only if a researcher from the institution is applying for a funding opportunity as an applicant.
+The types of institutions that may become eligible to administer SSHRC grants and awards are Canadian universities, colleges and not-for-profit organizations.

 When is institutional eligibility required?

-Which organizations are not eligible for institutional eligibility?
+Which types of institutions are ineligible for institutional eligibility?

-Federal, provincial, territorial and municipal government departments, for-profit organizations and foreign institutions are not eligible to administer SSHRC grants and awards.
-Organizations that are unable to satisfy all the criteria for institutional eligibility can continue to participate on SSHRC-funded projects by making arrangements with an eligible institution.
+Federal, provincial, territorial and municipal government departments (including Indigenous governments, governance bodies and band councils), for-profit organizations and corporations, and foreign institutions are not eligible to administer SSHRC grants and awards regardless of the type of institutional eligibility being sought.

 Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans